 The law prohibits discrimination against persons with physical and mental disabilities in education, employment, access to health care, or the provision of other state services.
 The law does not prohibit discrimination by private persons or entities.
 The law does not specifically prohibit discrimination against persons with sensory or intellectual disabilities.
 The government has a policy that provides for integrating the needs of persons with disabilities into all aspects of government policymaking.
 The government mandates access to public buildings or transportation for persons with disabilities, but civil society sources reported access for persons with disabilities was limited.
-The law does not specifically include air travel with other modes of transportation, but, in general, persons with disabilities were provided access to air transportation.
-Although new government buildings were being constructed to provide access for persons with disabilities, older government office buildings remained largely inaccessible.
+The law does not specifically include air travel with other modes of transportation, but in general persons with disabilities were provided access to air transportation.
+Although new government buildings were being constructed in such a way as to provide access for persons with disabilities, older government office buildings remained largely inaccessible.
 Most new privately owned buildings provided access for persons with disabilities.

 Discrimination against persons with disabilities occurred, and employment opportunities remained limited.
-Children with disabilities attended school, and there were no reported patterns of abuse in educational and mental health facilities.
-The government did not restrict persons with disabilities from voting or participating in civil affairs and made some accommodations during elections to allow for persons with disabilities to vote.
+Children with disabilities attended school; there was no information available regarding patterns of abuse in educational and mental health facilities.
+The government did not restrict persons with disabilities from voting or otherwise participating in civil affairs and made some accommodations during elections to allow for persons with disabilities to vote.

-There was a department of disability coordination in the Office of the President to assist persons with disabilities.
+There was a Department of Disability Coordination in the Office of the President to assist persons with disabilities.
 The Department of Labor in the Ministry of Labor and Home Affairs is responsible for protecting the rights of persons with disabilities in the labor force and investigating claims of discrimination.
 Individuals may also bring cases directly to the Industrial Court.
 The government funded NGOs that provided rehabilitation services and supported small-scale projects for workers with disabilities.